The Surtsey Research Society

 The Surtsey Research Society publishes reports on the research carried out on the island.
 So far twelve such reports have been issued.
 The Society has built research huts on the island on two occasions and has organized the construction of a helicopter landing platform.
 The Surtsey Research Society has received grants from several foundations and is supported by the Icelandic government.

-The Surtsey Research Society has maintained an office at the Icelandic Institute of Natural History and is grateful for the Institute’s assistance and hospitality.
+The Surtsey Research Society has maintained a formal address at the Icelandic Institute of Natural History and is grateful for the Institute’s assistance and hospitality.

-The chairman of the Surtsey Research Society is Hallgrímur Jónasson, former director of the Icelandic Centre for Research.
-Others on the board are Olga Kolbrún Vilmundardóttir (vice-chairman), Lovísa Ásbjörnsdóttir (secretary), Bjarni Diðrik Sigurðsson (tresurer), Magnús Tumi Guðmundsson, Viggó Þór Marteinsson and Vilhjálmur Smári Þorvaldsson.
+The chairman of the Surtsey Research Society is Hólmfríður Sigurðardóttir, the environmental director of Orkuveita Reykjavíkur.
+Others on the board are Olga Kolbrún Vilmundardóttir (vice-chairman, NATT), Bjarni D. Sigurdsson (treasurer, AUI), Lilja Gunnarsdóttir (HAFRÓ, secretary), Magnús Tumi Guðmundsson (UI), Viggó Þór Marteinsson (MATÍS) and Birgir Vilhelm Óskarsson (NATT).